calidan-x/summer-site/docs/fundamentals/request-validation.md

 :::info Date Validation
 Date validate the pass in param is a date/datetime format like 2022-10-01 or 2022-10-01 12:00:00<br/>
-TimeStamp validation a timestamp format like 1654777515 or 1654777515000 Both of then will finally convert into a Date object.
 :::

 :::info Boolean Validation